L1ves/100-days-of-code/r1-log.md

 **Thoughts**  Lambda definition does not include a “return” statement, it always contains an expression that is returned.
 We can also put a lambda definition anywhere a function is expected, and we don’t have to assign it to a variable at all.
 This is the simplicity of lambda functions.

+### R1D9: September 22, Tue

+**Today's Progress**: I learned iteration and includes

+**Thoughts** I decided that in the first round I would refresh my memory and master what was difficult before.